 The Article on Coconut Oil That Wikipedia Rejected

 When Europeans began to explorer the South Pacific one of the first commodities they brought back with them was coconut oil.
-In Europe the oil was used for food, fuel, and for making soap.
+In Europe, the oil was used for food, fuel, and making soap.
 Coconut oil provided a less expensive and cleaner alternative to animal fats.
-The oil made a good fuel for lamps and was especially valued in soap making because it produces a rich bubbly lather in hard water and even in seawater, unlike other soaps.
+The oil made good fuel for lamps and was especially valued in soap making because it produces a rich bubbly lather in hard water and even in seawater, unlike other soaps.

 Today coconut oil and its components (fatty acids) are used in cooking and food preparation, infant formulas, enteral (tube feeding) and parenteral (intravenous) nutritional formulas for hospital patients, as carriers for transdermal delivery of medication, anti-fungal, antibacterial, and antiviral medications, skin creams and lotions, sunscreens, cosmetics, toothpastes, soaps and detergents, lubricants, biofuels, and numerous other pharmaceutical and industrial applications.